 I have my own App-enabled commerce solution to process credit card payments on-site (Square payments) and carry enough change to handle any cash transactions.
 These items are protected by chainsaws so our site remains secure.
 I bring plenty of water and even pack a lunch.
 At the end of the performance it's just a matter of sweeping up the sawdust, rolling up the tarp and leaving nothing but memories behind.

 Each performance is a minimum of three hours.
 Bookings that require performances under three hours are also available contact us for details.

 In case you missed it somewhere along the lines - I'm also an ice carver.
 It's where I started in fact and something I'm equally passionate about doing.
 The point though is that I dress for the conditions and carve in most all conditions.
-High winds that threaten to take me and my tent for a little aerial tour might make me stop for a moment to let common sense make a judgement call but otherwise you can rest assured I'll be there with saws a-roaring for you and your event.
+High winds that threaten to take me and my tent for a little aerial tour might make me stop for a moment to let common sense make a judgment call but otherwise you can rest assured I'll be there with saws a-cutting for you and your event.